apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Defense rests its case in Daniel Penny manslaughter trial**
+**6 things to know about Pam Bondi, Trump’s new pick for attorney general**

-You can read more about it [here](https://www.cnn.com/2024/11/22/us/daniel-penny-trial-defense-jordan-neely/index.html).
+You can read more about it [here](https://www.pbs.org/newshour/politics/6-things-to-know-about-pam-bondi-trumps-new-pick-for-attorney-general).

 ## Requirements
 - Python 3.8